In Russia, science art has only recently become a topic of discussion. When did this field gain prominence in Chile and Latin America in general?

 Everything we’ve heard about science art in Russia came from Dmitry Bulatov, a prominent Russian artist and art theorist.
 We interviewed him for our book, The Art-Science Symbiosis, and we also monitor his exhibitions – all in all, he is a prime example of a bioartist for us.
 Aside from that, we didn’t know much about Russia or ITMO, and this made it more enticing to find out what this country is like, what science art projects you’re developing, and how our approaches differ.

 We got an invitation to join ITMO Fellowship and then began to discuss collaborations with our Russian colleagues.
-We found out that ITMO launched Russia’s first-ever academic bioart lab, where artists work with biological organisms, primarily plants, and study the lines between machines and living beings.
-We, in turn, study the vine plant Boquila trifoliolata and how it can imitate other plants with its leaves.
+We found out that ITMO launched Russia’s first-ever academic bioart lab, where artists work with biological organisms, primarily plants, and study the line between machines and living beings.
+Together with the team of ITMO's BioArt Lab, we are now studying the vine plant Boquila trifoliolata and how it can imitate other plants with its leaves.
 It was clear that our interests align, and so we decided to come to Russia.

 Read also: